-The Graduate Fellows Poster Session is comprised of an elite group of graduate students, both Chancellor's Fellows and Chancellor's Distinguished Fellows.
+Held annually in April, the Graduate Poster Session is comprised of an elite group of graduate students, including Chancellor's Distinguished Fellows.

 Dress for the event is business attire.